Kate Richardson-Walsh

 - Resilience and mental wellbeing

-- Sustaining excellence in teams
+- Sustaining excellence across long cycles

 Ideal for